offsoc/onionprobe/docs/standalone.md

 [Docker Compose]: https://docs.docker.com/compose/
 [Podman Compose]: https://github.com/containers/podman-compose

+## Requirements

+The standalone node have the following resource requirements:

+* A machine with at least 2GB of RAM.
+* At least 2GB disk space for the container images.
+* At least 500MB disk space for the container volumes (but that really depends on the number of onionsites you monitor, and for how long you want to keep this data).

 ## Configuring the monitoring node

 By default, the monitoring node periodically compiles the Onionprobe configuration